 9 of the Largest and Biggest Lizards in the World

 Lizards live in deserts, forests, islands, and continents.
-The biggest lizards in the world have enormous bodies and formidable jaws.
+The biggest lizards have enormous bodies and formidable jaws.

-This depends on culture and geography, and this decides whether humans will either admire or have a form of fear for these reptile giants.
+This depends on culture and geography, which decide whether humans admire or fear these reptile giants.

 Some of the biggest lizards in the world weigh several hundred kilograms and measure several meters.